Help us improve your experience.

 Do you have time for a two-minute survey?

-Authorized files, that is certain files that ship with Junos OS, have an associated fingerprint that veriexec checks to determine whether the file can be used (executed, or even opened).
+Authorized files, that is certain files that ship with Junos OS, has an associated fingerprint that veriexec checks to determine whether the file can be used (executed, or even opened).
 Any file which lacks a valid fingerprint cannot be executed or read by applications that require verified input.

-Note that /bin/sh does not require verified input.
+The/bin/sh does not require verified input.
 It can be used to run arbitrary scripts because from a risk perspective, they are the same as interactive commands, which is already controlled through user authentication and permissions.
 However, if a verified shell script contains instructions to run an arbitrary script, that is, a file that does not have a signature in the manifest, execution of that file will be prevented.

 How Veriexec Works